 14. Alanya Tersanesi

-Alanya Tersanesi is a permanent shipyard with iron workshops, administrative and warehouse areas for shipbuilding and winter accommodation of ships as well as repairs, sailing and ship equipment.
-This shipyard, which provides the protection of the Mediterranean coasts, worked actively until the 1960s and is used as a museum today.
+Alanya Tersanesi is a permanent shipyard with iron workshops, administrative and warehouse areas for shipbuilding and winter accommodation of ships as well as repairs, sailing, and ship equipment.
+This shipyard, which protects the Mediterranean coasts, worked actively until the 1960s and is used as a museum today.
 In the museum, there are important navy materials from various times.
 For example, one antique period crane in the 1st eye, one uncoated towing boat which is a fast-sailing sailboat used for logistics and supply in the Ottoman navy in every period, one mizena, one spar in the eye, so you can see various ship tools such as one main mast.

 15. Eating Alanya’s Famous Meals

 Every region of Turkey is famous for its special cuisine.
-If you come to Turkey, never miss these delicacies!
-Let’s take a look at Alanya’s kitchen now.
+If you come to Turkey, never miss these delicacies.
+Below are some examples of Alanya’s kitchen.

-- Stuffed Laba This challenging and difficult dish, which is a special occasion meal, is prepared for crowded guests.
+- Stuffed Laba: This challenging dish, which is a special occasion meal, is prepared for crowded guests.
 Stuffed laba, made with lamb or sheep’s ribs, is a must-try for meat lovers.